 The County of San Diego, Department of Environmental Health, Hazardous Materials Division (HMD) issues permits and inspects facilities that handle or store hazardous materials, generate hazardous waste, generate medical waste, and/or operate underground storage tanks.
 Starting January 1, 2013 all Certified Unified Program Agency (CUPA) regulated businesses are required by law (Assembly Bill 2286) to submit business information electronically through the California Environmental Reporting System (CERS).
-Many of the Unified Program forms are no longer available on our website and instead must be completed online in CERS.
 This includes information related to your Unified Program Facility Permit (UPFP) required for the generation of medical wastes.
 As a courtesy, HMD pre-populated CERS with existing facility information for UPFP holders.
 This information is now available through the CERS Business Portal.

 The video below will help existing medical waste facilities through this process.
-If it's blurry, click the gear icon at the bottom of the payer and increase to highest quality.
+If it's blurry, click the gear icon at the bottom of the player and increase to highest quality.

 This page intends to provide information regarding medical waste inspections conducted by this Department.
 It is for information purposes only, and is designed to briefly explain the main issues a typical inspection will address when we visit your site.
 Compliance inspections are conducted on a routine basis and focus on five general areas: